apify/apify-docs/content/docs/integrations/slack.md

 ## [](#step-three) Step 3: Start your run directly from Slack

-You can now run the same task directly from Slack by typing `/apify call [task name]` into the Slack message box.
-Remember you can retrieve the task’s name by clicking Tasks in the left sidebar on Apify Console.
+You can now run the same actor or task directly from Slack by typing `/apify call [actor/task name]` into the Slack message box.

 ![Use Apify from Slack]({{@asset integrations/images/slack-apify-message.webp}})

-When an actor doesn’t require you to fill in any input fields, you can run it by simply typing `/apify call [actor name]`.
+When an actor doesn’t require you to fill in any input fields, you can run it by simply typing `/apify call [actor/task name]`.

 You’re all set!
 If you have any questions or need help, feel free to reach out to us on our [Discord channel](https://discord.com/invite/jyEM2PRvMU).